scotws/TaliForth/README.txt

 The "functional" reference is gforth (http://www.gnu.org/software/gforth/).
 Code that works on Tali Forth should produce the same result in gForth or have a good reason why it is different.

 LEAVE does not work with BEGIN and REPEAT as demonstrated with http://blogs.msdn.com/b/ashleyf/archive/2011/02/06/loopty-do-i-loop.aspx -- we follow Gforth and the ANS Forth standard here.
-Also, LEAVE does not work inside a plain DO/LOOP construct as in Gforth but requires a IF/THEN test (so no DO LEAVE LOOP with Tali).